wadspen/academic-site/content/personal/_index.md

 Before I am anything, I am a member of [The Church of Jesus Christ of Latter-day Saints](https://www.churchofjesuschrist.org/?lang=eng).
-Every week I spend hours studying the restored gospel, and just recently began writing some of my
+Every week I spend hours studying the restored gospel, and occasionally write up
 {{< staticref "personal/spiritual" >}}thoughts{{< /staticref >}} to be
 shared on this site.